T*Camp: An InterCampus Retreat for Trans/Genderqueer & Gender Questioning Students

 - Past T*Campers may apply to attend T*Camp again.
 However, selection priority may be given to new participants.

-- Camp Pilgrim Pines is locared near Yucaipa..
+- Camp Pilgrim Pines is located near Yucaipa.

 - T*Campers will gather on Friday at a nearby college campus for a pre-departure get-together (pizza provided).
 Parking is FREE.

-- A bus will provide transporttion to and from the Pre-Departure Meeting location and Camp Pilgrim Pines.
+- A bus will provide transportation to and from the Pre-Departure Meeting location and Camp Pilgrim Pines.
 All participants must take this bus to and from camp.

 - Saturday night features a Talent(less) Show, so come prepared with props and music.

 - All meals and snacks provided, including vegetarian and vegan options.

 - Cabins include bunk beds with comfortable mattresses and restrooms.